Newcomers

 How do I get involved?

-• Join the Ildhafn mailing list.
+• Join the Ildhafn e-mail list.

-f you want to attend a feast, camping weekend or other major event, you might want to talk to someone beforehand and organise a guide - like any cultural group, we have our own customs and ways of doing things.
+If you want to attend a feast, camping weekend or other major event, you might want to talk to someone beforehand and organise a guide - like any cultural group, we have our own customs and ways of doing things.
 For smaller, less formal events, such as fighters' practices, just roll on up and talk to people.

 If you get in touch with the contact person listed for an event, let them know you're new.
 They'll be able to tell you such things as whether medieval clothing is expected.